Philogy/evm-glue/README.md

 ### Assembling (`assembler::assemble_full`)

-The `assemble_full` is the main entry point for assembling a string of assembly blocks, it takes two
+The `assemble_full` function is the main entry point for assembling a string of assembly blocks.
-arguments:
+It takes two arguments:
 - `asm: &mut Vec<Asm>`: This is the array containing all the assembly
 - `minimize_refs: bool`: A boolean flag indicating whether you want the enable the reference size minimization step.
 If set to `false` all references will use the same amount of bytes.